rpeszek/my-blogs/posts/2022-08-20-code-cognitiveload.md

 &emsp; function with no parameters *is a* function with one parameter (does this even sound logical to you?)[^function].
 You will not learn about reduced type safety that comes with widening to a superclass.
 I do not even want to start on subtyping gotchas of variant (union and sum) types.
-OOP is approachable only because we hide the complex bits from the students[^ts-variance].
+OOP is approachable only because we hide the complex bits from the learners[^ts-variance].
 Relevant psychological concept is a cognitive bias called _framing effect_.

 [^array]:  Keeping things easy, arrays are mutable.
 Sadly, you can explore the answer on your own by asking a mainstream compiler like Java or TS and the answer will, unfortunately be the incorrect _yes_.

-[^function]:  In TS function and JS the answer is yes.
+[^function]:  In TS and JS the answer is yes.
 In TS this is a subtyping rule.

 [^ts-variance]:  For example, it is hard to imagine than the incorrect implementation of variance in a PL like TS was accidental.
 It must have been a decision to keep things easy.

 [^rust]: "even compiler writers mess it up all the time" is a quote from ([Rust Subtyping Documentation](https://doc.rust-lang.org/nomicon/subtyping.html))

 The concept of exception (i.e. this ugly thing you `throw` and `catch`) is another example of risky complexity that impacts even Haskell.
 Types add a lot of clarity and can reduce cognitive load of understanding the code except exceptions provide a very accessible and virally used